rosstapson/browsersettings/module/docs/index.md

 ###Media Playback

 inline video
-:	iPhone - set this to `true` to enable inline video playback.
-The `<video>` element in the HTML document must also include the `webkit-playsinline` attribute.
+:	set this to `true` to enable inline video playback.
+The `<video>` element in the HTML document must also include the 'webkit-playsinline' attribute (iOS only).

 require user action